keithbowes/mtsend/README.md

-# Command Line Movable Type Client
+# Command Line Blogging Client
-This application allows you to edit/post entries on a Movable Type site via XML-RPC calls.
+This application allows you to edit/post entries on a blog via XML-RPC calls.
 For more information about this script, visit:

 * [GitHub repo](https://github.com/keithbowes/mtsend)